 With a valid flight plan, the Auto Zoom feature will automatically change the Navigation Map range depending on the distance to the next waypoint in the flight plan.
 If enabled, it will also automatically zoom to the SafeTaxi zoom range when the aircraft is on the ground.
 Auto Zoom can be overridden at any time by manually zooming with the RNG keys or enabling OBS mode.
-Auto Zoom is reenabled once one of the following conditions is met:
+Auto Zoom is re-

-- 1) A waypoint is sequenced, - 2) the aircraft transitions from "on ground" to "in air," - 3) a point is reached where the Auto Zoom range matches the manual override range (known as auto-sync), - Auto Zoom is toggled off and back on in the Navigation Map Setup page, OR - 5) OBS mode is turned off.
+- 1) A waypoint is sequenced, - 2) the aircraft transitions from "on ground" to "in air," - a point is reached where the Auto Zoom range matches the manual override range (known as auto-sync), - Auto Zoom is toggled off and back on in the Navigation Map Setup page, OR - 5) OBS mode is turned off.